dickyw71/Jean-Wheatley-tributes/index.md

-# Tributes to Jean Wheatley
+# Personal tributes to Jean Wheatley

-## Son
 You raised me kindly into the man I am today.

 Through the good, bad and ugly times, you loved and supported me.

-When I acheived, you proudly celebrated success with me.

-When I erred, you councilled me without judgement.
+When I acheived, you proudly celebrated success with me; when I erred, your council came without judgement.

-And whenever I asked, you always gave what I **needed**.

-~~It was a privilege to give help whenever you needed it.~~
+When I asked, you gave all I **needed**; it was my privilege help you in return.

-You were a conscientious friend and a willing volunteer, giving your time generously.
+You were a conscientious and faithful friend; a willing volunteer, giving time generously and with enthusiasm.

+You had a passion for singing with a choir and had a sweet voice.

+### *by Richard Wheatley*

 ## Grandchild